merliseclyde/BAS/cran-comments.md

 This submission addresses CRAN Notes and a bug fix.

+CRAN NOTES:
+Version: 1.7.5
+Check: compiled code
+Result: NOTE
+  File ‘BAS/libs/BAS.so’:
+    Found non-API call to R: ‘SETLENGTH’
-CRAN NOTES: replaced use of  non-API call to `SETLENGTH` for over allocated vectors and objects in `C` code for sampling without enumeration.

-- Issue #82
+Replaced use of  non-API call to `SETLENGTH` for over allocated vectors and objects in `C` code for sampling without enumeration - Issue #82

 Bugs: